NickJosevski/file-uploader/readme.md

 [donation_link]: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3PMY37SL9L888&lc=US&item_name=JavaScript%20file%20uploader&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted

+* * *

+## Fork Note:
+  The objective of the fork was to introduce unit tests via jasmine around the very useful fileuploader.
+These Unit Tests were to give confidence in expanding the uploader with some newer features.

+### Original ReadMe Follows:

+* * *

 This plugin uses XHR for uploading multiple files with progress-bar in FF3.6+, Safari4+, Chrome and falls back to hidden iframe based upload in other browsers, providing good user experience everywhere.